stiffmeds/AtO-Mod-Packs/README.md

 ## Support

 Open a github issue or make a post in the **modding #support-and-requests** channel of the [official Across the Obelisk Discord](https://discord.gg/across-the-obelisk-679706811108163701).

+## Developers

+Want to add your mod pack to this repository?
+Ping/message @stiffmeds.